Chocolate Covered Strawberries

 This post has affiliate links to products I use and love.
 If you buy something I can make a small commission, so thanks in advance. 🙂

-Learning how to make Valentine Chocolate Covered Strawberries at home is easy….if you know a couple of tips and tricks.
+Learning how to make Chocolate Covered Strawberries at home is easy….if you know a couple of tips and tricks.
 So let’s get into this!

 I don’t know when it started or why, but for some reason we decided that sharing Chocolate Covered Strawberries with our Valentines on February 14th is pretty much mandatory.
 To be honest, I make these all year long as a special treat, but they seem to be most popular in the dead of winter when strawberries are completely out of season.
 But no worries because the grocery store has a lovely supply of beautiful ripe strawberries, and in this recipe I will show you how to transform your berries from plain Jane supermarket produce to glamor girl delicacies.